 - Strategy Leader

-With this section, I hope the differences between Data Science and Business Analytics are clear to you now!
+We hope the differences between Data Science and Business Analytics are clear to you now!

 An important aspect to take away here is that each of these career paths has numerous advantages.
 Depending on what your inclination is and the factors mentioned above, you could go on and consider one of these top career paths to follow!